CDPTechnologies/JavascriptCDPLoggerClient/DOCUMENTATION.md

 A few browser-specific notes:

-- **Security:** If your CDP Logger is served over HTTPS (or you are accessing it from an HTTPS page), use `wss://` for the WebSocket URL to avoid mixed content issues.
-Ensure the CDP Logger is configured with TLS if needed.
-For local testing with `http://localhost` you can use `ws://` without issues.

 - **CORS/WebSocket Policy:** WebSocket connections are not subject to the same-origin policy in the way XHR/Fetch are, but some environments might still require the server to accept the connection.
 The CDP Logger’s WebSocket server should accept connections from any origin by default.
 If you encounter issues connecting from a web page, check if any firewall or network configuration is blocking the websocket port.

 - **Performance:** Retrieving a lot of data points or events in one go can be heavy for the browser.
-If you plan to visualize large data sets, consider using pagination (e.g., request events 100 at a time using `offset`) or downsampling data points via the `numberOfPoints` parameter.
+If you plan to visualize large data sets, consider using pagination (e.g., request events 100 at a time using `offset`) or downsampling data points via the `noOfDataPoints` parameter.
 The library itself streams the data efficiently, but rendering thousands of points in the DOM can be slow, so plan accordingly.

 ## How to Run Tests